-- 5.1 Intermediaries are third parties that act as "middle men" in dealings with suppliers, contractors or clients on behalf of ISG. - 5.2 Agents are third parties who have the power to create legal rights or obligations for ISG, by acting and entering into contracts on behalf of ISG. - 5.3 ISG generally only works with and engages those third party intermediaries, agents and other business partners (including, for example, suppliers and contractors) who have been approved in writing under the pre-qualification processes. - 5.4 If deemed appropriate, we will check to see whether the third party intermediaries, agents and other business partners have an equivalent policy to this Policy in place, and if they do not and we think they should have, we may decide not to work with them. - 5.5 ISG endeavours to ensure that all contracts signed with third party companies or individuals under which they perform services for or on behalf of ISG should contain contractual provisions that prohibit anti-bribery and corruption and protect ISG against the risks associated with it.
-ISG will seek to ensure that third parties are aware of those provisions and the expectation that they will comply. - 5.6 Any remuneration payable or advantages given to intermediaries, agents or other business partners acting on behalf of ISG must be appropriate for the services carried out (which is to be determined objectively as far as possible) and made strictly in accordance with ISG's financial controls. - 5.7 Payments must never be made or accepted in cash.
+- Intermediaries are third parties that act as "middle-men" in dealings with suppliers, contractors or clients on behalf of ISG.
+The use of any such intermediaries would be unusual for ISG; such arrangement must have a formal written contract in place that clearly defines the services being provided, to be agreed via the relevant business unit Managing Director or Chief Operating Officer and ISG's Legal department. - 5.2 Agents are third parties who have the power to create legal rights or obligations for ISG, by acting and entering into contracts on behalf of ISG. - 5.3 ISG generally only works with and engages those third-party intermediaries, agents and other business partners (including, for example, suppliers and contractors) who have been approved in writing under the pre-qualification processes. - If deemed appropriate, we will check to see whether the third party intermediaries, agents and other business partners have an equivalent policy to this Policy in place, and if they do not and we think they should have, we may decide not to work with them. - ISG endeavours to ensure that all contracts signed with third party companies or individuals under which they perform services for or on behalf of ISG should contain contractual provisions that prohibit anti-bribery and corruption and protect ISG against the risks associated with it.
+ISG will seek to ensure that third parties are aware of those provisions and the expectation that they will comply. - 5.6 Any remuneration payable or advantages given to intermediaries, agents or other business partners acting on behalf of ISG must be appropriate for the services carried out (which is to be determined objectively as far as possible) and made strictly in accordance with ISG's financial controls.

+5.7 Payments must never be made or accepted in cash.